How to Find the Right Therapist for You

 The "Trial" Mindset

-- Does their explanation of how they work make sense to me?
+• Does their explanation of how they manage treatment make logical sense to me?

-- Do I feel safe sharing my thoughts with this person?
+• Do I feel safe sharing my vulnerable thoughts with this person?

 Comments